Realizing How You Create Your Own Experiences

 The lesson always teaches the belief that motivates it.

-All experience which is produced by some form of mental activity and behavior reveals to us hidden aspects of our psyche that operate in our life without our direct awareness.
+All experience, which is produced by some form of mental activity and correlating behavior reveals to us hidden aspects of our own psyche that operate in our life without our direct awareness.
 By looking at how we act to create outcomes, we can gain insight into unconscious motives that are always directing our behavior through unconscious intentions that often contradict our conscious intentions, and act to sabotage them as a result.
-By observing our own behavior, we can gain insight into unconscious aspects that operate in our lives without our consent or conscious awareness.
-By simply listening to ourselves as we talk (from a dissociated perspective) we can gain insight into our own paradigm (a large part of which is unconscious) by looking at the nature of our own stories and what they mean about us in terms of what they reveal.
-If we learn to view our own mind objectively, releasing all tendencies to explain or justify why we do what we do, then we can begin seeing the unconscious aspects of ourselves that are always operating behind the surface appearance of things.
+By observing our own behavior, we can gain insight into unconscious aspects that operate fluently in our lives without our consent or conscious awareness.
+By simply listening to ourselves as we talk (from a dissociated perspective) we can gain insight into our own paradigm (a large part of which is unconscious) by looking at the nature of our own stories and what they mean about us in terms of what they express and reveal.
+If we learn to view our own mind objectively, releasing all tendencies to explain or justify why we do what we do, then we can begin seeing the unconscious aspects of ourselves that are always operating just below the surface appearance of things.

 Daily Practice for Self-Realization:

-As you go through your day become aware of your internal dialogue, what type of thoughts run randomly through your mind, and what you are telling yourself about things.
+As you go through your day become aware of your internal dialogue (self-talk), what type of thoughts run randomly through your mind, and what you are telling yourself about things.
 Don’t try to stop or correct them, simply observe them to see what they are.
-Then, realize, that this is the basis for how you experience things as a result.
+Then, allow yourself to realize that this forms the basis for how you experience things.

-As you talk to others in a personal context, afterwards, take a moment to reflect on what you said, how you said it, what story you told that made it mean something (about you), and what this shows you about your own mental and emotional model that you use to process information to produce consistent experiences through the meaning you give them.
+When you talk to others in a personal context, afterwards, take a moment to reflect on what you said, how you said it, what story you told that made it mean something (about you), and what this shows you about your own mental and emotional model that you use to process information to produce consistent experiences through the meaning you give them.

 Then . . . simply realize, that all of this is being done by you.
 It’s all your creation.
-Nobody else is thinking or directing your thoughts, feeling your emotions, or reacting to someone else’s behavior . . . you are always the one doing it to yourself.
+Nobody else is thinking for you or directing your thoughts, feeling your emotions, or reacting to someone else’s behavior . . . you are always the one doing it to yourself.

-Then . . . after contemplating this, allow yourself to realize, that only you have the key to changing your own reality by changing your mental representations and the voice in your head that’s always talking to you, telling you stories about things, describing and explaining things that make them mean something (about you and others) as a result.
-Fully realize . . . you are the creator of your own experiences.
-Nobody else is doing to you.
+Then . . . after contemplating this for awhile, allow yourself to realize that only you have the key to changing your own reality by changing your mental representations and your own thoughts about things formed out of fitting everything into a greater, ongoing story shaped out of the meaning you give things.
+Allow yourself to fully realize that you, and only you, are the creator of all your own experiences.
+Nobody else is doing this to you, you do it within yourself through your own thoughts about things.